Umuzi-org/tech-department/content/projects/git-exercises/_index.md

 When you checkout a branch, you checkout the latest commit on that branch.

+Why would you want to do this?
+Well, it's very useful to be able to go back and look at an old version of your code.
+Maybe you made a mistake and there is a bug and you want to go back to when there was no bug.

 ### branching

 The real power of git is in branching.
 Branching is what allows big teams of developers to work on the same code base.
+Basiclly differnt developers make branches for different things and then those branches can be merged together into one mighty application.

+**Please Note** At some point during this excercise you'll get an error message!
+It'll say something about a merge conflict.
+DONT PANIC!
+Merge conflicts are a fact of life and you'll need to figure out how to fix it.
+(This)[https://opensource.com/article/20/4/git-merge-conflict] should help.

 Let's explore branching a little bit.

 1. `git branch` This lists all your branches.
 Git makes a branch named `master` by default
 2. Now create a new branch called `milkshake-flavours`. git is not too restrictive when it comes to naming our branches.
 It's generally best to choose a name that has something to do with what the branch is for.
 Our branch is about milkshakes